Distributed Task Allocation for Multi-Agent Systems: A Submodular Optimization Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-agent} task allocation is a crucial concern in a variety of real-world scenarios, including persistent surveillance \cite{pinto2023minimax}, area exploration \cite{Rezazadeh2021ASR}, and job automation \cite{hartmann2022long}.
-The overarching goal is to allocate tasks to agents in an optimal or near-optimal fashion.
-However, this problem is universally recognized as NP-hard, posing significant difficulties in finding optimal solutions \cite{Li2020ThresholdBT, chen2023minimal}.
-To address this challenge, researchers have developed formal mathematical models and classification frameworks for multi-agent task allocation, drawing from economics, optimization, and operations research \cite{paccagnan2019utility, hashemi2020randomized, hou2021robust}.
+\IEEEPARstart{M}{ulti-agent} task allocation (MATA) plays a vital role in real-world applications such as persistent surveillance \cite{pinto2023minimax}, area exploration \cite{Rezazadeh2021ASR}, and job automation \cite{hartmann2022long}.
+The problem of optimally or near-optimally assigning tasks to agents is well-known to be NP-hard, posing substantial computational challenges \cite{Li2020ThresholdBT, chen2023minimal}.
+To address this, formal mathematical models grounded in economics, optimization, and operations research have been extensively studied \cite{paccagnan2019utility, hashemi2020randomized}.

-Existing methods for task allocation in multi-agent systems (MASs) are typically categorized into centralized and distributed approaches \cite{yao2019iterative, du2022jacobi}.
-Centralized methods, such as the sequential greedy algorithm (SGA) \cite{zhou2022risk}, rely on a central coordinator with full access to global information to manage task assignments \cite{samiei2024distributed}.
-While capable of yielding globally optimal solutions, these methods demand substantial communication bandwidth and incur high maintenance costs for the central coordinator.
-In contrast, distributed algorithms have been proposed to minimize reliance on a central coordinator, thereby enhancing system robustness and real-time capabilities through parallel processing, particularly beneficial in highly dynamic environments \cite{liu2019distributed,feng2020solving, jin2021event,wang2023adaptive, wang2023matching}.
+Existing MATA approaches are broadly categorized into centralized and distributed frameworks \cite{yao2019iterative, du2022jacobi}.
+Centralized methods, such as the sequential greedy algorithm (SGA) \cite{zhou2022risk}, rely on a central coordinator with full knowledge of the global state \cite{samiei2024distributed}.
+While capable of global optimality, they demand heavy communication bandwidth and high maintenance costs.
+Distributed methods mitigate these issues through parallel processing, improving robustness and real-time responsiveness in dynamic environments \cite{liu2019distributed,feng2020solving, jin2021event,wang2023adaptive, wang2023matching}.